akruszewski/gibl/manuscript/chapter3.md

 For example, this block makes a transaction from `"Boro"` to `"You"` with the value of `"a book"`, with a timestamp `1`.

 ### 3.2.2.
-Hashing and verifying a block
+Hashing and verification

+Next, we will implement a procedure that calculates a block's hash.
+We will use the SHA hashing algorithm.

 I> ### Definition 3
 I>
 I> SHA is a hashing algorithm that takes an input and produces a hash value.

-Next, we will implement a procedure that calculates a block's hash.
-We will use the SHA hashing algorithm.
-Here's how we can do that:
+Here's how the procedure will look like:

 ```racket
 (define (calculate-block-hash previous-hash timestamp transaction nonce)